Website Terms of Use (Australia)

 What to Include in Your Website Terms of Use (Australia)

-A well-drafted Australian Website Terms of Use should contain the following key elements to provide comprehensive legal protection and comply with applicable law.
+A well-drafted Australian Website Terms of Use should contain the following key elements to provide thorough legal protection and comply with applicable law.

 The acceptance mechanism clause is the foundation of the document.
 It establishes how users accept the terms, which is essential for the terms to be binding as a contract.
 Click-wrap acceptance — where a user must actively click a button to confirm agreement — provides the best evidence of consent.
 This clause should also state that continued use of the website after any update to the terms constitutes acceptance of the updated version.